 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-To begin the LOI process, take the eligibility quiz: http://creativeworkfund.org/apply
+To begin the LOI process, take the eligibility quiz: https://creativeworkfund.org/grantseeker

 The Creative Work Fund